spacocha/16S_analysis_Rockfish_SR_Biomass/README.md

 #Merge the two outputs in a new folder (kabirs_merged)

+cp ../../config_files/qiime2_merge_sequence.config .

+sbatch ../../scripts/qiime2_merge_sequence_2_runs.csh

+#Make the taxonomy file to run MicrobIEM

-cp ../../config_files/moving_picture_analysis.config .
+cp ../../config_files/taxonomy_only.config .

+sbatch ../../scripts/taxonomy_only.csh

 #edit with the appropriate variables

 #Including the path to the classifier

-sbatch ../../scripts/moving_picture_analysis.csh
+sbatch ../../scripts/taxonomy_only.csh